mdb1/mdb1.github.io/_posts/2025-03-03-useful-string-extensions.markdown

 readtime: true
 ---

-These are some String extension that handle common scenarios gracefully.
+These are some String extensions that handle common scenarios gracefully.
 They are great fit for the Utilities module from the [Modularization article](/2025-02-27-simple-modularization-setup/).

 #### Table of Contents
 - [String Comparisons](#string-comparisons)